BlobEmoji/pokeblob-js/README.rst

 Licence Notice
 --------------
-A portion of this codebased has been built from `AnIdiotsGuide's Guide Bot`__, published under the following license:
+A portion of this codebase has been built from `AnIdiotsGuide's Guide Bot`__, published under the following license:

 __ https://github.com/AnIdiotsGuide/guidebot-class